The 'Belsen boys' who moved to Ascot

 Margaret Nutley remembers her first meeting with a group of unfamiliar boys on the Ascot racecourse.
 It was autumn 1945, and they were playing football, wearing striped jackets from a concentration camp.

-"The course was not fenced off as it today and us local children used it as a playground.
+"The course was not fenced off as it is today and us local children used it as a playground.
 One day I went up with my friends to muck about and there they were.
 They were just there, playing like the rest of us.

 "The boys showed us their tattoos and talked about what had happened to them, but not boastfully."